VCG-team/elbo-t2ialign/README.md

 > 3. `**/cls_labels.npy` have the same format(have been carefully checked).
 > 4. `./data/*/val_id.txt` all keep the same with validation set of original datasets(have been carefully checked).
 > 5. if you have trouble downloading VOCaug dataset, please refer to [this PR](https://github.com/open-mmlab/mmsegmentation/pull/3654) to mmsegmentation.
+> 6. the SBD dataset download link is from [MCTFormer](https://github.com/xulianuwa/MCTformer) README.

 ## Usage